What Is Thai Beef Red Curry?

 SUSIE’S KITCHEN NOTES

-Palm sugar in this curry is not about sweetness — it is about balance.
+Palm sugar in this curry is not about sweetness.
+It is about balance.
 The fish sauce is salty, the curry paste is sharp and hot, and the palm sugar sits between them and holds the whole thing in the register it should be in.
 One tablespoon is enough to do this work without making the curry taste sweet.
-Taste after adding and adjust — if the curry tastes sharp and one-dimensional, it needs more palm sugar.
+Taste after adding and adjust.
+If the curry tastes sharp and one-dimensional, it needs more palm sugar.
 If it tastes flat and sweet, it needs more fish sauce.

 PAIRING SUGGESTIONS